 In July 1633 the survivors gathered and made a solemn oath to God: if He spared them from further deaths, they would perform every ten years a day-long play depicting the Passion of the Christ.
 According to the story passed down through the generations, God heard them and there were no more deaths.

 In 1634 the townspeople first performed their Passion Play at Pentacost over the graves of plague victims.
 Eventually their vow was adopted by their children and their descendants.
 To this day, the villagers of Oberammergau have kept their promise virtually unbroken.

-Today the Passion Play is a five-hour musical drama that follows the last five days of Jesus' life from the time He entered Jerusalem through His crucifixion and resurrection.
+Today the Passion Play is the most famous play in history.
+It's a five-hour musical drama that follows the last five days of Jesus' life from the time He entered Jerusalem through His crucifixion and resurrection.
 The 2020 performance will include spoken dramatic text and opera-style singing backed by a full orchestra and chorus.
 Interspersed throughout will be narrated tableaux vivants ("living pictures") with motionless actors depicting scenes from Old Testament that act as a bridge between the Old and New Testaments.

 Work with a Tour Operator You Can Trust